bwagner2-git/bwagner2-git.github.io/lab9.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0JP0QGb3b7w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br>

-After I had the robot turning slowly, I desgined a debugger that allowed me to send information over from the car to my computer.
-In addition to my original log, I also sent over a log that consisted of packets with the angle, the front TOF reading, and the side TOF reading at that angle.
+After I had the robot turning slowly, I desgined a debugger that allowed me to send information over from the car to my computer for the turn.
+In addition to my original log, I also sent over a log that consisted of packets with the angle, the front TOF reading, and the side TOF reading at that angle after the run had finished.
 I cacluated the angle by integrating the gyrocsope value over my loop.
-I adjusted my handler function so that it also filled out this "turn log" in addition to the main log that I have been using throughout the class.
-The modified handler version is shown below.
+I adjusted my handler function so that it also filled out this "turn log" in addition to the main log (on the Python side) that I have been using throughout the class.
+The modified handler function is shown below.
 This code exploits the fact that the turn log entries are a differnt length than the main log entries.
 ```
 def updateValue(uuid,value):
     global log